MrSilent/ProBuilder/README.md

 	4) Set all text inputs to equal your target coordinates.

 	5) Objects are set to 'Hollow' by default, to change this, simply check the box next to the 'Port' input so the label reads 'Filled'.

-	6) Triple-quadruple check your settings, hit the 'Build It!' button, then sit back and watch it build.
+	6) Triple-quadruple check your settings, hit the 'Build It!' button, sit back and watch it build.

 	Tip) You can always set the ranges for 'X' and 'Y' for your needs.
-For example: Say you have a cube from 30 to -30 X, 12 to 45 Y, and 30 to -30 Z. To prevent damage to the walls of your structure, simply set the X and Z ranges to 29, -29 in order to prevent building outside the walls.
+For example: Say you have a cube from 30 to -30 X, 12 to 45 Y, and 30 to -30 Z. To prevent damage to the walls of your structure, set the X and Z ranges to 29, -29 in order to prevent building outside the walls.

 		Happy building!
 			Kris Wolf